 Valve Train Noises

-Valve train noises generally are loudest up to 1500 rpms.
+Valve train noises, generally are loudest, up to 1500 rpms.
 But, Lifter noise is commonly misdiagnosed.
-In reality lifters are quite trouble free.
+In reality, lifters are quite trouble free.

-We call it “Instant rod knock” ;because of the way it overloads the oil filter to the point of opening the filter bypass valve; flooding and destroying the engine bearings with debris.
+We call it “Instant rod knock” ,because of the way it overloads the oil filter, to the point of opening the filter bypass valve, flooding and destroying the engine bearings with debris.

 Replacing The Oil Pump Only, Is A Common Mistake

-Over 95% of replaced oil pumps did not need to be changed and rarely wear out.
-If you have low oil pressure I would be more concerned about excessive clearances and worn parts.
+Over 95% of replaced oil pumps, did not need to be changed and rarely wear out.
+If you have low oil pressure, I would be more concerned about, excessive clearances and worn parts.

-A deep rapping noise from the engine is usually rod knock.
-This is brought on by extreme bearing wear or damage.
+A deep rapping noise from the engine, is usually rod knock.
+This is brought on by, extreme bearing wear or damage.

-It can also be caused by:
+Bearing noise, can also be caused by:

 - Low oil pressure